Valuein — SEC EDGAR Fundamentals & Smart-Money Data MCP server

 **Data details:** `sic_code` is the 4-digit SIC; `industry` is the human-readable label. `sector` is SIC-derived with GICS-style labels — NOT licensed GICS, so industrial conglomerates may map differently from official GICS (e.g. 3M → 'Health Care' by SIC vs Industrials by GICS).
 S&P 500 membership is sourced from index_membership.parquet (current SP500 = `index_name='SP500' AND removal_date IS NULL`).
 Available on all plans.
 Endpoint: https://mcp.valuein.biz/mcp

 - get_company_fundamentals (Company Fundamentals) - Retrieve standardized SEC EDGAR fundamental financial metrics for a US public company.
 Returns revenue, gross profit, operating income, net income, EPS (diluted), total assets, total liabilities, stockholders' equity, cash & equivalents, total debt, operating cash flow, and capital expenditures for one or more fiscal periods.
 Data sourced from 10-K (annual) and 10-Q (quarterly) filings.
-Point-in-time: no look-ahead bias.
+Point-in-time: no look-ahead bias — pass `as_of_date` (YYYY-MM-DD) to reconstruct exactly the information set known on that date.
+This returns the raw as-reported line items; for pipeline-computed ratios (margins, ROE, ROIC, leverage, per-share) use `get_financial_ratios`, and for margins combined with DCF/DDM model inputs use `get_valuation_metrics` — both derive from the figures this tool returns.
 Endpoint: https://mcp.valuein.biz/mcp

 - get_valuation_metrics (Valuation Metrics) - Get comprehensive valuation and profitability metrics for a US public company.
-Returns per-period data combining computed ratios (gross_margin, operating_margin, net_margin, ROE, ROA, ROIC, debt_to_equity, FCF, FCF margin) with optional pre-computed DCF model inputs (WACC, fcf_base, stage1_growth_rate, terminal_growth_rate, dcf_value_per_share, ddm_value_per_share).
-Profitability + cash flow + leverage fields are sourced from fact.parquet (PIT-safe via accepted_at).
-DCF/DDM fields are sourced from valuation.parquet (pipeline-computed; recomputed each pipeline run, so NOT strictly PIT-safe).
-DCF/DDM fields are commonly null — for newer tickers, transition periods, or before the valuation pipeline has run.
-Each null carries a `null_reasons[field]` entry with one of: VALUATION_NOT_COMPUTED, INPUT_MISSING, INPUT_NEGATIVE, PIPELINE_PENDING.
-ALWAYS check `null_reasons` before assuming a field is zero — null != 0.
-For agents needing strict PIT DCF reasoning, use the SDK or compute DCF inputs from `get_company_fundamentals` directly.
-Use this *instead of* `get_financial_ratios` when DCF/intrinsic value matters; use `get_financial_ratios` when you only need the ratio table without DCF wiring.
+Returns per-period data combining computed ratios (gross_margin, operating_margin, net_margin, ROE, ROA, ROIC, debt_to_equity, FCF, FCF margin), price-derived valuation_multiples (current_price, market_cap, pe_ratio, pb_ratio, ev_ebitda, dividend_yield), and optional pre-computed DCF model inputs (WACC, fcf_base_per_share, stage1_growth_rate, terminal_growth_rate, dcf_value_per_share, ddm_value_per_share).
+Profitability/cash-flow/leverage fields come from fact.parquet (PIT-safe via accepted_at). valuation_multiples are LIVE (schema 2.18.0): they come from ratio.parquet's `valuation` category + stock_price.parquet period-end close (per-period current_price for every fiscal year), derived from EOD prices period-end-aligned.
+Each multiple is a `{value, unit}` pair (unit varies: x / USD / percent); a null value carries a `null_reasons[field]` PRICE_NOT_AVAILABLE code (no period-end-aligned close).
+DCF/DDM fields come from valuation.parquet (pipeline-computed, recomputed each run — NOT strictly PIT-safe) and are commonly null (newer tickers, transition periods, or before the valuation pipeline runs).
+Each null carries a `null_reasons[field]` code — ALWAYS check it before assuming zero (null != 0).
+For strict-PIT DCF, use the SDK or compute from `get_company_fundamentals`.
+Use this *instead of* `get_financial_ratios` when DCF/intrinsic value or price multiples matter; use `get_financial_ratios` when you only need the raw ratio table.
 Available on all plans.
 Endpoint: https://mcp.valuein.biz/mcp

 - get_capital_allocation_profile (Capital Allocation Profile) - Get a multi-year capital allocation breakdown for a US public company.
 Shows how management deploys cash across all six categories — capex, R&D, M&A, dividends, buybacks, and debt — plus pre-computed deployment ratios (% of operating cash flow) and over-distribution flags.
-Use this tool when the user asks: how does a company allocate capital, what's the buyback-vs-dividend mix, is the company over-distributing, is growth funded by R&D or M&A, what's the cash return ratio trend, or any 'where does the money go' question.
-Also use for owner-earnings analysis (Buffett-style) and reinvestment-rate analysis (Damodaran-style).
-Data sourced from annual 10-K filings (SEC EDGAR) — income statement (R&D), investing section (capex, M&A), financing section (dividends, buybacks, debt).
-All figures are point-in-time safe via the as_of_date parameter — no look-ahead bias.
-R&D semantics: R&D is included as a deployment category despite being an income-statement expense, because for knowledge-economy businesses (tech, pharma, industrials with heavy engineering) it represents the primary growth reinvestment vehicle and often dwarfs capex.
-R&D is already deducted before reaching operating cash flow, so `rd_pct_ocf` is INFORMATIONAL — it does not reduce OCF a second time.
-The `total_deployment_pct_ocf` field excludes R&D from its sum to preserve the cash-flow identity (OCF = capex + M&A + dividends + buybacks + debt repayment + change in cash).
-Flags object: pre-computed booleans for common analytical questions.
-Use `buybacks_exceed_fcf` to identify years a company returned more to shareholders via repurchases than it generated in free cash flow.
-Use `total_returns_exceed_fcf` for the stricter test (buybacks + dividends > FCF).
-Use `debt_funded_distribution` to distinguish over-distribution funded by leverage (typical industrials) from over-distribution funded by cash hoard (Apple 2018-2019 post-tax-reform repatriation).
-NOT yet included (separate roadmap items): `buyback_yield_implied` requires a price × shares market-cap series; equity-method investments and intangibles are excluded from `acquisitions_net` to keep M&A semantics tight (request `other_investing_outflows` if needed).
+Use this tool when the user asks: how does a company allocate capital, what's the buyback-vs-dividend mix, is the company over-distributing, is growth funded by R&D or M&A, what's the cash-return-ratio trend, or any 'where does the money go' question — including owner-earnings (Buffett-style) and reinvestment-rate (Damodaran-style) analysis.
+Data sourced from annual 10-K filings; PIT-safe via as_of_date.
+R&D is included as a deployment category (the primary growth-reinvestment vehicle for knowledge-economy firms), but since it's already deducted before operating cash flow, `rd_pct_ocf` is INFORMATIONAL and `total_deployment_pct_ocf` EXCLUDES R&D to preserve the cash-flow identity (OCF = capex + M&A + dividends + buybacks + debt repayment + Δcash).
+The `flags` object carries pre-computed booleans: `buybacks_exceed_fcf`, `total_returns_exceed_fcf` (buybacks + dividends > FCF), and `debt_funded_distribution` (over-distribution funded by leverage vs cash).
 Available on all plans.
 Endpoint: https://mcp.valuein.biz/mcp

 - get_peer_comparables (Peer Comparables) - Get ratio-based peer comparison for a company and its closest competitors.
 Peers are selected by matching 2-digit SIC industry code.
 Returns pipeline-computed ratios from up to 10 peers alongside the subject company for direct benchmarking.
 Ratio categories: profitability, liquidity, leverage, efficiency, per_share, owner_earnings, valuation.
 TTM (trailing twelve months) ratios are used when available for the most current view.
-Use period_end_before to compare peers at a specific historical date.
+Use as_of_date to compare peers at a specific historical date.
+PIT semantics for the figure leg are data-driven: when the ratio data carries an SEC accepted_at timestamp, as_of_date filters point-in-time by accepted_at (zero look-ahead, _meta.pit_safe=true); when it does not (today's data), the cut is by ratio.period_end (_meta.pit_safe=false).
+NOTE: peer SELECTION still uses CURRENT S&P 500 membership as a size/relevance ranking proxy regardless of as_of_date (W3-G2).
 Available on every plan — sample returns the subset covered by the sample bucket.
 Endpoint: https://mcp.valuein.biz/mcp

 - get_pit_universe (Point-in-Time Universe) - Use this tool to answer questions about historical index membership — e.g. "Was Company X in the S&P 500 on date Y?" or "Which companies were in the Russell 2000 on 2010-01-01?"
-Use this INSTEAD OF `search_companies` when the question involves a specific historical date or asks whether a company was an index member at a point in the past. `search_companies` only returns current membership snapshots and cannot answer historical membership questions.
+Use this INSTEAD OF `search_companies` when the question involves a specific historical date or whether a company was an index member in the past — `search_companies` only returns current membership and cannot answer historical questions.

-Returns a survivorship-free universe of companies valid on a specific as_of_date: only companies that existed and were index members on that exact date — no hindsight contamination.
-Supports SP500, RUSSELL1000, RUSSELL2000, RUSSELL3000 via index_membership.parquet (accurate join/leave dates with [) interval semantics).
-To check a single company's membership, pass its ticker and the target date; if the company appears in the response it was a member, if absent it was not.
+Returns a survivorship-free universe valid on a given as_of_date (only companies that existed and were members on that exact date — no hindsight).
+Supports SP500, RUSSELL1000, RUSSELL2000, RUSSELL3000 via index_membership.parquet (accurate join/leave dates, [) interval semantics).
+To check one company, pass its ticker + the target date: present = was a member, absent = was not.

-Returns per company: CIK, ticker, name, sector, industry, SIC code, plus per-row membership confidence (high/medium/low).
-Check `_meta.pit_safe`: true only when every matched row is high-confidence; medium/low rows downgrade it to false — treat low-confidence rows with caution for backtest use.
+Returns per company: CIK, ticker, name, sector, industry, SIC code, and per-row confidence (high/medium/low). `_meta.pit_safe` is true only when every matched row is high-confidence — treat low-confidence rows with caution. `sector` is SIC-derived (GICS-aligned, not licensed GICS) — a screening bucket, not an authoritative label.

-Use as the first step of a quantitative backtest before calling `get_compute_ready_stream` to pull Parquet data for the universe.
-Returns empty array (with error detail) if the date is out of range or the index_membership data has no coverage for that date.
-Available on every plan — sample tier returns the subset covered by the sample bucket.
+Use as the first step of a quantitative backtest before `get_compute_ready_stream`.
+Returns an empty array (with error detail) if the date is out of range or has no coverage.
+Available on every plan — sample returns the subset covered by the sample bucket.
 Endpoint: https://mcp.valuein.biz/mcp

-- get_compute_ready_stream (Compute-Ready Stream) - STATUS: pending — direct R2 Parquet access is in private beta (ETA 2026-Q3).
-Calls return 501 FEATURE_NOT_AVAILABLE today.
-When live: returns a pre-signed Cloudflare R2 URL for bulk Parquet access that can be piped into Python/DuckDB/Polars for high-throughput computation that exceeds the MCP context window.
+- get_compute_ready_stream (Compute-Ready Stream) - Returns a short-lived (15-min) download URL for a bulk Parquet object that can be piped directly into Python/DuckDB/Polars for high-throughput computation that exceeds the MCP context window.
+The URL streams the object straight from Valuein storage and supports HTTP range reads, so `duckdb.read_parquet(url)` / `pl.read_parquet(url)` work without downloading the whole file first.
 Datasets: fact (per-entity partition — requires ticker), ratio (all computed ratios), valuation (DCF inputs), filing (SEC filing metadata), references (company universe), index_membership (historical index composition).
-URL would expire in 15 minutes.
-TODAY use the Python SDK (`pip install valuein-sdk`) for the same data via DuckDB.
+Scoped to the caller's tier bucket; the link is signed and cannot be used to list the bucket or read other objects.
 Endpoint: https://mcp.valuein.biz/mcp

 - describe_schema (Describe Data Schema) - Returns the Parquet schema for all tables in the Valuein SEC data warehouse.
 Includes table descriptions, column names, types, primary keys, and foreign-key references.
 Use this tool to understand the data model before querying with other tools.
 No data reads required — schema is embedded in the manifest.
 Available on all plans.
 Endpoint: https://mcp.valuein.biz/mcp

-- verify_fact_lineage (Verify Fact Lineage) - Use this tool when the user asks BOTH what a financial figure is AND which filing reported it — for example "What was Apple's most recently reported revenue, and which 10-Q filed it?" or "Show me the accession ID for Tesla's latest net income" or "Which filing form reported Amazon's Q3 operating cash flow?"
-This tool returns a single fact plus its complete filing provenance: entity, concept, period, value, accession ID, filing URL, and form type (10-K, 10-Q, etc.).
+- verify_fact_lineage (Verify Fact Lineage) - Use this tool when the user asks BOTH what a financial figure is AND which filing reported it — e.g. "What was Apple's most recently reported revenue, and which 10-Q filed it?" or "Show me the accession ID for Tesla's latest net income."
+Returns a single fact plus its complete filing provenance: entity, concept, period, value, accession ID, filing URL, and form type (10-K, 10-Q, etc.).

-Use this INSTEAD OF `search_companies` when the user already names a company and wants a financial figure with its source filing — `search_companies` only resolves company identifiers and returns no financial data.
-Use this INSTEAD OF `get_company_fundamentals` when the user explicitly wants to know which filing or form type reported a number, or needs the accession ID — `get_company_fundamentals` returns metrics across multiple periods but omits filing provenance.
+Use this INSTEAD OF `search_companies` when the user already names a company and wants a financial figure with its source filing — `search_companies` only resolves identifiers and returns no financial data.
+Use this INSTEAD OF `get_company_fundamentals` when the user explicitly wants the filing/form type or the accession ID — `get_company_fundamentals` returns metrics across periods but omits filing provenance.

 Provide either fact_id or concept (required).
-Returns empty result with error_code FACT_NOT_FOUND if no matching fact exists for the given concept and ticker.
+Returns FACT_NOT_FOUND if no matching fact exists.
 Available on all plans.
 Endpoint: https://mcp.valuein.biz/mcp

 - compare_periods (Compare Financial Periods) - Compare a company's core financial metrics across two fiscal periods side-by-side.
 Shows absolute and percentage changes with significance classification (minor < 5%, notable 5–15%, significant > 15%).
 The response includes a `material_changes` count: this is the number of metrics whose `significance` ∈ {notable, significant} (i.e. absolute percentage change > 5%).
 Use it as a quick scalar to triage filings — anything > ~3 typically signals a material event worth deeper review.
 Use period format: 'FY2024' for annual, 'Q1-2024' for quarterly.
 Pass `period_a` as the EARLIER period and `period_b` as the LATER one — if you invert them the server auto-swaps and sets `swapped: true` in the response so deltas always carry the correct sign (rather than silently flipping).
 Point-in-time safe via as_of_date.
 Available on all plans.
 Endpoint: https://mcp.valuein.biz/mcp

 - screen_universe (Screen Universe by Factor Scores) - Rank companies by cross-sectional factor scores from factor_scores.parquet.
-Returns the 10 underlying factors (roe, gross_margin, operating_margin, net_profit_margin, revenue_growth_yoy, fcf_to_assets, debt_to_equity, asset_turnover, current_ratio, piotroski_f_score) plus their percentile ranks (1.0 = best in universe; 0.0 = worst). `composite_rank` is the equal-weight average of all 10 non-null ranks — a one-number screening shortcut.
-For single-factor sorts, use the specific rank column (e.g. `sort_by=roe_rank`); for a balanced multi-factor view, use `sort_by=composite_rank` (default).
-Two modes: full-universe (omit ticker) or single-entity (ticker set — useful for spot-checking ONE company's factor profile without scrolling the whole leaderboard).
-Sector filter is SIC-derived (GICS-aligned labels, not licensed GICS — see `get_pit_universe` description for the caveat).
+Returns the underlying factors (roe, gross_margin, operating_margin, net_profit_margin, revenue_growth_yoy, fcf_to_assets, debt_to_equity, asset_turnover, current_ratio, piotroski_f_score) plus their percentile ranks (1.0 = best in universe, 0.0 = worst). `composite_rank` (the default sort) is a one-number multi-factor shortcut; sort by a specific *_rank column for a single factor.
+Two modes: full-universe (omit ticker) or single-entity (ticker set — spot-check ONE company's factor profile).
+Sector filter is SIC-derived (GICS-aligned, not licensed GICS — see `get_pit_universe`).
 Use this *instead of* `get_financial_ratios` when you want CROSS-SECTIONAL comparison (rank vs peers); use `get_financial_ratios` when you want one company's ratios over time.
+Supports survivorship-free POINT-IN-TIME screening via `as_of_date` (see the param).
+Full-universe screens omit rows that don't join to a company (null symbol); pass `exclude_outliers=true` to also drop shell-company rows with implausible factors.
 Available on every plan — sample returns the subset covered by the sample bucket.
 Endpoint: https://mcp.valuein.biz/mcp

 - get_top_holders (Top Holders (composite, classified)) - Classification-aware UNION across insider transactions (latest post_transaction_shares per insider), 13F institutional holdings, and SC 13D / 13G blockholder filings for one issuer.
 Each row carries holder_class ∈ {insider, institutional, blockholder_13D, blockholder_13G}.
 Dedupes overlapping filers by precedence (13D > 13G > institutional > insider).
 One call, classified cap table — Bloomberg charges separately for INSIDER<GO>, OWNER<GO>, and HDS<GO>; this consolidates them.
 Endpoint: https://mcp.valuein.biz/mcp

 - get_smart_money_flow (Smart Money Flow (composite)) - Composite flow score on [-100, +100] aggregating insider transactions, 13F institutional Δ-shares vs the prior quarter, and SC 13D/13G blockholder changes over a lookback window.
 Each component normalised independently, then combined with configurable weights (default: institutional 0.4, blockholder 0.4, insider 0.2).
 Returns per-component attribution so an agent can see WHY the score is what it is — not just the headline number.
-Enterprise tier only.
+NOTE: the institutional component is a QoQ share-change signal computed over the top-5 13F filers on a MATCHED current-vs-prior basis (a filer only counts when its prior-quarter book is observable), NOT the issuer's complete institutional book — treat the score as a directional signal, not an exact flow. `coverage.coverage_confidence` (0–1) reports how much of that basis had a real prior quarter; when it is 0 the institutional component is forced to 0 so a 13F ingestion gap can never surface as a false max-conviction buy.
+See the `coverage` block for holder coverage + staleness.
+The score is a unitless composite, not a dollar figure.
+Institutional tier only.
 Endpoint: https://mcp.valuein.biz/mcp

 - save_thesis (Save Investment Thesis) - Persist a directional investment thesis (bull / bear / neutral) on a ticker.
 The thesis becomes part of the caller's private research diary; pair with `list_theses` + `score_thesis_outcome` to track conviction-vs-outcome over time.
 Pass `idempotency_key` for at-most-once semantics from a retrying agent.